The Healing Power of Yoga Therapy During Addiction and Mental Health Recovery

 Restorative Yoga

-Integrative Yoga TherapyRestorative Yoga is an amazing way to let go and totally relax.
-This practice entails long relaxing passive postures to tap into a deep state of restoration.
+Restorative Yoga is an amazing way to let go and relax.
+It entails long relaxing passive postures to tap into a deep state of restoration.
 All postures are done on the floor with props such as bolsters, blocks, and blankets with an emphasis on comfort and support.
-Gentle breathing techniques are paired with postures that lead to a state of deep meditation.
-This restorative class will nourish and awaken all layers of life – environmental, physical, emotional, psychological, and spiritual.
-This yoga therapy practice will assist in awakening you to your own divine nature.

 What is Yoga Therapy?

-Bringing the riches of an ancient healing tradition to a systematized and approachable method, Yoga Therapy unites several of the most impactful yoga practices in one place, including meditation, pranayama, asanas, and mantra.
+Yoga therapy is a form of healing modality that centers on the application of mental, emotional, and physical healing.
+Bringing the riches of an ancient healing tradition to a systematized and approachable method, yoga therapy unites several of the most impactful yoga practices in one place, including meditation, pranayama, asanas, and mantra.
+It is generally used as an adjunct therapy.
+Yoga intends to offer a comprehensive path to well-being, which can be learned experientially and used in all kinds of settings, including work, schools, and recovery settings.

-The skills taught in yoga therapy are adapted from traditional facets of yoga: breath, posture, poses, imagery, relaxation techniques, and meditation.
-Yoga therapy supports the use of these methods with in-depth comprehension of wellness and the operations of the body during healing process, from a contemporary Western medical mindset as well as from a non-Western lens.
+Villa Kali Ma in San Diego County incorporates the many benefits of yoga therapy into our programs for women recovering from addiction and/or working towards optimal health.
+The skills taught are adapted from traditional facets of yoga: breath, posture, poses, imagery, relaxation techniques, and meditation.
+Yoga therapy supports the use of these methods with an in-depth comprehension of wellness and the operations of the body during the healing process, from a contemporary Western medical mindset as well as from a non-Western lens.

-The Benefits of Yoga Therapy During Recovery
+Yoga Therapy Benefits During Recovery

-Substance abuse and mental health recovery programs around the globe are including yoga therapies in recognition of yoga therapy’s beneficial role in bringing people back to wellness at multiple levels of their being.
-Villa Kali Ma’s own founder, Kay White, founded Villa Kali Ma on the basis of her positive experiences finding sobriety and many octaves of higher happiness through the path of yoga.
+A truly comprehensive path to treating mind, body, community, and spirit, yoga therapy has many positive effects and impacts when used during recovery.
+Substance abuse programs around the globe are including yoga therapies in recognition of the therapy’s beneficial role in bringing people back to wellness at multiple levels of their being.
+Villa Kali Ma’s founder, Kay White, founded Villa Kali Ma from her positive experiences of sobriety and many octaves of higher happiness through the effects of yoga.

-One immediate area of improvement for people receiving yoga therapy as a part of their recovery or mental health treatment program relates to the ability to reset one’s state of being swiftly.
-Yoga teaches effective tools for self-regulation and emotion modulation.
+One immediate area of improvement for people receiving yoga therapy as a part of their recovery or mental health treatment program relates to the ability to reset one’s state of being swiftly because of the effective tools for self-regulation and emotion modulation.
+Due to the primacy of the physical body in distress as well as happiness, the approach to self-balancing and harmonization helps enormously, as people learn how to be in charge of their inner states.

 The life-changing tools used in yoga therapy, which include transformational breath work, detoxifying and energizing poses, balancing postures, mudras (hand poses, or sacred gestures), mantra (chants), and the deeply soothing practices of Yoga Nidra (deep yogic rest), are each excellent in a specific, targeted way for invoking states of peace, safety and deep wellbeing.

 Yoga therapy methods help with many daily life activities for people recovering from a life hurt by substance abuse or mental illness patterning, as well.
-Yoga practices have been shown to assist in reducing drug cravings, neutralizing triggers, providing a healthy mindset and outlook, as well as assisting in preventing relapse.
+The practices have been shown to assist in reducing drug cravings, neutralizing triggers, providing a healthy mindset and outlook, as well as assisting in preventing relapse.
+Further pros include better health and eating habits, better sleep, less stress, better energy levels, increased stamina, reduced fatigue, and an easier time tolerating times of difficulty.
+All in all, it is rich in resources for any woman seeking to recover from the difficulties that accompany addiction, trauma, and mental health struggles.

-What to Expect from a Yoga Therapy Session
+What to Expect from a Yoga Session

-You can expect your Yoga Therapist to coach you directly in how to incorporate practices of yoga, like breathing, postures, meditation and mindfulness techniques into your daily life requirements outside of sessions.
+Unlike a yoga class, in which teachers guide students, the sessions work more fluidly and interactively, focusing specifically on you and your needs as they emerge in real-time, moment by moment.
+You can expect your Yoga Therapist to coach you directly on how to incorporate practices of yoga, like breathing, postures, meditation, and mindfulness techniques into your daily life requirements outside of your first session with a small group.
 Part of the work will be to generate a plan and approach to practicing yoga regularly on your own that will best target your needs and fit well into your life.

-• Boosted health, immunity, happiness and wellbeing, including a more positive outlook on life
+• Boosted health, immunity, happiness, and wellbeing, including a more positive outlook on life

 • Reduced fatigue and pain, more natural self-soothing and distress-tolerance capacity

-• More regularity and consistency in mental emotional health and balance
+• More regularity and consistency in mental-emotional health and balance

 • Better physical condition, balance, flexibility, and stamina

 You can also work with a Yoga Therapist in solo sessions by working with a practitioner in your community.
-Some Yoga Therapists offer online sessions, and there are also training centers and classes offering introductions to Yoga Therapy methods and practices.
+Some Yoga Therapists offer online sessions, and there are also training centers and classes offering introductions to methods and practices.

-Overall when working with Yoga Therapy you can expect to work with a qualified professional who will help you in the creation of a personalized practice that will allow you to experience the many rewards of this rich, ancient tradition of wellbeing of mind, body, and soul.
+Overall when working with yoga therapy you can expect to work with a qualified professional who will help you in the creation of a personalized practice that will allow you to experience the many rewards of this rich, ancient tradition of wellbeing of mind, body, and soul.

 I don't believe it to be an exaggeration to say that Villa Kali Ma saved my life.